 City of Brampton Internal Audit Division

-and only administratively to the CAO to maintain independence and objectivity, which is key to the type of work performed.
+Internal Audit reports to the Chief Administrative Officer, and supports the stewardship and oversight responsibilities of Council, with an objective to provide confidence about the administration of City resources.
 The division’s reports are presented to the Audit Committee (a committee of council) on a quarterly basis.
 All reports can be found with Audit Committee agendas for each meeting.

-For more information about The Office of Internal Audit, click here
+For more information about Internal Audit, click here

 Council Code of Conduct